tkothe/Python-SDK/README.rst

 Change Log
 ----------

+- 0.3.4
+    * Is now Python 3 compatible.

 - 0.3.3
     * Moved thin api wrapper in own api module.
     * The app credentials are now seperated from the other configurations.